Kostr/UEFI-Lessons/Lessons/Lesson_73/README.md

 This opcode specifies a default value for the current question.
 There are two forms.
 The first (EFI_IFR_DEFAULT) assumes that the default value is a constant, embedded directly in the Value member.
 The second (EFI_IFR_DEFAULT_2) assumes that the default value is specified using a nested EFI_IFR_VALUE opcode.
 ```

-All the statements above use the first form (`EFI_IFR_DEFAULT` structure) with a `Value` field included.
+All the statements above use the first form of structure (`EFI_IFR_DEFAULT`), the one with a `Value` field included.
 In case you forgot, here are possible value types:
 ```
 #define EFI_IFR_TYPE_NUM_SIZE_8    0x00
 #define EFI_IFR_TYPE_NUM_SIZE_16   0x01